gustavobastian/ServerNurse/README.md

 We are using a MySQL database.
 The database diagrams is:
 <img src="./docs/baseDeDatos/base_de_datos.png" style="padding-left:5%;width:100%">

-In order to precharge the database, after clonning the repository extract the demo-database in the directory "./db".
+The system needs to precharge the database, after clonning the repository extract the demo-database file in the directory "./db".
 The demo-database file can be download from: https://drive.google.com/file/d/1eWSW7uG1hFr87aKrVnCOLjj4MOsV8Xzu/view?usp=sharing.

 Instruction: